Home Improvement and Commercial Contractor Disputes

 3. Contracts for less than $500;

-4. New Construction of a Home; this is an another significant exception, as noted; and
+4. New Construction of a home; this is another significant exception, as noted; and

 5. Certain types of plumbing.